Getting Started

 cd client

-npm install @krmx/client
+npm install @krmx/client-react

 Then, you can create a simple React client using the following setup in client/src/app/page.tsx.